Maki Kaji: Career

 Kaji launched a quarterly puzzle magazine in 1980 called Nikoli, together with two friends from his childhood.
 They named the magazine after a race horse that had won the 1980 2000 Guineas Stakes race in Ireland.
 Three years later, he founded a company under the same name.
 The magazine, the company's main product, grew to have 50,000 quarterly readers.

 The number game Sudoku appeared in early issues of Nikoli.
-His interest in the puzzle piqued after encountering it in 1984 under the title "Number Place".
 He formulated the name "Sudoku" while he was scrambling to get to a horse race.
 He shortened it from Suuji wa dokushin ni kagiru ("numbers should be single") at the urging of his fellow workers.
 After the game spread to Britain and the United States, it became wildly popular.

 Kaji also invented or introduced various other puzzle games, such as Masyu.
 He resigned as head of Nikoli on 31 July 2021, ten days before his death.
 He was succeeded as president by Nikoli's editor in chief, Yoshinao Anpuku.